atikh/MDPNML/README.md

 ## Usage & Attribution

-If you are using the tool for a scientific project please consider citing our [publication] Khodadadi, A., & Lazarova-Molnar, S. (2026).
+If you are using the tool for a scientific project please consider citing our [publication: https://publikationen.bibliothek.kit.edu/1000191597 ]

+ Khodadadi, A., & Lazarova-Molnar, S. (2026).
 MDPNML: A Multidimensional Petri Net Markup Language Enabling Construction and Simulation of Comprehensive Digital Twin Models.
 In The International Conference on Model-Based Software and Systems Engineering (MODELSWARD).
 }